 The Massacre Shale overlies the Timboon Sandstone.
-It was penetrated at 1151.5m and is 25.5m thick.
+It was penetrated at 1138m and is 82m thick.
 The formation consists of siltstone interbedded with minor sandstone.
 The siltstone is medium grey, medium to dark brown, arenaceous and grades to silty sandstone, carbonaceous in part, has rare white argillaceous laminations, has common disseminated pyrite and is moderately hard to occasionally very hard and generally subblocky.
 The interbedded sandstone are pale to medium grey, clear to translucent to off white, medium to coarse grained.
 There are occasional very coarse subrounded polished bit-fractured quartz fragments.
 The sandstone is moderately poorly sorted with subangular to minor angular grains.
-The sandstone has common moderate strong calcareous and dolomitic cement, minor white argillaceous matrix and occasionally very hard aggregates.
+The sandstone has common moderate strong calcareous and dolomitic cement, minor white argillaceous matrix and occasional medium grey silty matrix.
+Disseminated pyrite is common and the aggregates are hard to occasionally very hard aggregates.
 There are loose grains in part and no hydrocarbon fluorescence was observed.
 The Massacre Shale forms the boundary between the Cretaceous and the Tertiary.

 Overlying the Massacre Shale is the oldest unit in the Wangerrip Group, the Pebble Point Formation.
-At Casino-1, the Pebble Point is 24.5 thick and was intersected at 1127m.
+At Casino-2, the Pebble Point is 57m thick and was intersected at 1081m.
 The formation is composed of interbedded claystone and sandstone.
 Sandstone is pale grey, clear to translucent, predominantly medium grained with minor coarse grained, becoming coarser with depth, moderately well sorted, with subangular to minor angular grains and occasionally subrounded grains.
 The sandstone has trace weak to moderately hard siliceous cement.
 It is partly friable to moderately hard, generally loose and has fair inferred porosity but no hydrocarbon fluorescence.
 The interbedded claystone is medium grey and medium to dark brown, slightly arenaceous, siliceous in part, partly silty, soft to firm, occasionally very hard, dispersive, amorphous to subblocky.
 The environment of deposition for the Pebble Point is interpreted to be shallow water, nearshore, restricted marine with periodic influxes of coarse detrital material.
 Various megafossils and microfossils have been identified in the formation that indicate an age ranging from Maastrichtian for the oldest strata, to Palaeocene, and even Late Palaeocene (Abele et al, 1995).

-Conformably overlying the Pebble Point is the Pember Mudstone, which was penetrated at 1092m and is 35m thick.
+Conformably overlying the Pebble Point is the Pember Mudstone, which was penetrated at 1005m and is 76m thick.
 The formation consists mainly of claystone which is medium to dark brown, slightly arenaceous, silty, predominantly soft and minor firm, dispersive and amorphous to subblocky.
 The claystones are interbedded with minor sandstones which are pale brown, translucent, predominantly coarse grained, well sorted and with subrounded grains, with trace moderately strong to strong siliceous cement, with trace silty matrix.
 The aggregates are moderately hard to hard and loose in part with generally poor visual porosity and no hydrocarbon fluorescence.
 The Pember Mudstone was deposited in a marine environment where there was restricted circulation and low energy conditions, probably below or close to storm wave base.
 It has been given an age of Late Palaeocene to Early Eocene (Abele et al, 1995) based on a study of associated palynomorphs.

-The Dilwyn Formation conformably overlies the Pember Mudstone at Casino-1 and was penetrated at 844m and is 248m thick.
+The Dilwyn Formation conformably overlies the Pember Mudstone at Casino-2 and was penetrated at 773m and is 232m thick.
 The section consists predominantly of sandstone with minor interbedded silty claystone.
 The sandstone is pale to medium grey, also minor pale yellow, is medium to coarse grained, moderately well sorted, with predominantly subrounded to rounded grains and partly subangular grains, with trace pyrite cement, with trace lithic fragments and commonly loose.
 The sandstone has a fair inferred porosity but no hydrocarbon fluorescence.
 The claystone is medium to dark grey and dark brown, soft to firm, occasionally hard, with trace pyrite and is very soft, very dispersive and non fissile.